brickpop/CryptoLife/README.md

 * Single person hackathon team, everything is a best effort

 ## Whishlist
+* Run the Door Simulator on a Raspberry Pi tied to a physical locker
 * Use a standalone version of `ecrecover`: https://github.com/ethereumjs/ethereumjs-util/blob/master/docs/index.md#ecrecover
 * Optimize the storage variables and callable methods from the contract
 * Ensure that contracts are recompiled when the servers are started